husseng96/01-connect4group1/README.md

- • Clone the repository(https://github.com/cis3296f22/01-connect4group1.git) to your Python IDE or PyCharm and then click “run” to run  your python file
+ • Then,clone the repository(https://github.com/cis3296f22/01-connect4group1.git) to your Python IDE or PyCharm and then click “run” to run  your python file

  • You will see the output on your Python IDE or Pycham.